 A former guerrilla camp is located just down the road from the museum.
-It’s now on property occupied by a family and they’ve re-created some rudimentary structures, put more bombs and bullets on display (who knew spent bullet casings could be strung together into a pretty cool curtain?) and uncovered a network of tunnels which guerrillas used to move around undetected.
+It’s now on property occupied by a family and they’ve re-created some rudimentary structures, put more bombs and bullets on display (who knew spent bullet casings could be strung together to make a pretty cool curtain?), and uncovered a network of tunnels which guerrillas used to move around undetected.
 You can walk through them if you like (US$1 per person).

 Unprepared for the massacre at El Mozote

-The museum and the abandoned camp gave us a sense of what the war was like for guerrilla fighters but it wasn’t until we visited the nearby town of El Mozote that we started to understand the realities for their families, everyday farmers and villagers and anyone else not firmly in lock-step with the Salvadoran government.
+The museum and the abandoned camp gave us a sense of what the war was like for guerrilla fighters but it wasn’t until we visited the nearby town of El Mozote that we started to understand the realities for their families, everyday farmers, villagers, and anyone else not firmly in lock-step with the Salvadoran government.
 Frankly, we were unprepared.

 On December 11, 1981 Salvadoran army troops, now widely believed to have been trained and armed by the US, arrived in El Mozote, which is still just a dusty collection of simple homes.
 Rumors of an impending attack had inspired villagers from around the area to converge in El Mozote which they believed would be spared because of its religious and political ties.
 They were wrong.

 Over the next two days soldiers interrogated and killed every grown man they could find.
 Then they began raping and torturing the women and stabbing and clubbing the children.
 Those who’d gone into the church to hide were locked in and machine-gunned through the windows before the church was burned.